randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 ## Silicon Valley Speak

 It's tempting to imagine that internationalization is unnecessary for software products intended for a technical audience.
 These users are proficient in some form of standardized technical English, right?
+Well yes, but it's more complicated.

 [Within Silicon Valley, a majority of the college-educated technology workforce is foreign-born](https://qz.com/1029860/more-silicon-valley-tech-workers-were-born-outside-the-us-than-in-it/).
 Even within New York City, a greater share of educated tech workers were born outside of the US than within.
 Since U.S. formatting conventions are unique, we already know that a probable majority of technology workers _within Silicon Valley_ prefer _non-U.S. formatting_ for dates & times, numbers, and measures.